 - Driver training

-Other than the tech options available with each ELD, it’s a good idea to check what other people with similar fleets think about each particular ELD, and do free trials if you can.
+Other than the tech options available with each ELD, it’s a good idea to check what other people with similar fleets think about each particular one, and do free trials if you can.

 The more features an ELD comes with, the more likely it is to be fairly expensive.
-Although the extra bells and whistles may seem appealing, make sure the features the ELD system comes with apply well to your specific company so you aren’t wasting money.
+Although the extra bells and whistles may seem appealing, make sure they’re useful to your company so you aren’t wasting money.

 The average price of an ELD is about $495 per truck, which can break down to about $15 per month per vehicle.